 How can I get involved?

 There are many ways!
+Here are twenty ways to get you started.
 You can volunteer your time, organize a creative fundraiser, donate, create a partnership, or come to Central America with us and see it all with your own eyes (and get muddy at the same time).

 Can I travel to Central America with you?

 We do not promote GMOs or other technologies that have not yet been proven safe.
 Since most GMOs are costly for farmers and designed to work in combination with costly, toxic pesticides, they do not fit with our commitment to growing in harmony with nature and farmers.

 What's your stance on climate change?